- Home

 This study found that people with a high dietary intake of olive oil had a lower risk of asthma.
 More generally, the Mediterranean diet has been found to improve lung function in smokers, as well as people with asthma and COPD.

-Using olive oil in place of other oils like sunflower, coconut, and vegetable oil is a quick and easy way to take advantage of its health benefits.
+Using olive oil in place of sunflower, coconut, and vegetable oil is a quick and easy way to take advantage of its health benefits.
 It also works well as a marinade or salad dressing.
 Check out these recipes that make olive oil the star it deserves to be from Bon Appetit for more ideas.

 12. Oysters